Buffy the Vampire Slayer: Plot summary

 During season five, a younger sister, Dawn, suddenly appears in Buffy's life; although she is new to the series, to the characters it is as if she has always been there.
 Buffy is confronted by Glory, an exiled Hell God who is searching for a "Key" that will allow her to return to her Hell dimension and in the process blur the lines between dimensions and unleash Hell on Earth.
-It is later discovered that the Key's protectors have used Buffy's blood to turn the Key into human form – Dawn – concurrently implanting everybody with lifelong memories of her.
+It is later discovered that the Key's protectors have used Buffy's blood to turn the Key into human form–Dawn–concurrently implanting everybody with lifelong memories of her.
 The Watchers' Council aids in Buffy's research on Glory, and she and Giles are both reinstated on their own terms.
 Riley leaves early in the season after realizing that Buffy does not love him and joins a military demon-hunting operation.
-Spike, still implanted with the Initiative chip, realizes he is in love with Buffy and increasingly helps the Scoobies in their fight.
+Spike, still implanted with his chip from The Initiative, realizes he is in love with Buffy and increasingly helps the Scoobies in their fight.
 Buffy's mother Joyce dies of a brain aneurysm, while at the end of the season, Xander proposes to Anya.
 Glory finally discovers that Dawn is the key and kidnaps her, using Dawn's blood to open a portal to the Hell dimension.
-To save Dawn, Buffy sacrifices her own life by diving into the portal and thus closing it with her death.
+To save Dawn, Buffy sacrifices her own life by diving into the portal, thus closing it with her death.